Alan-w92/Data-Market-Place-Lab-Guide/workshops/workshop-template/LabGuide200.md

 ### **STEP 2: Changing to the Oracle user**

--   Change user with the following command
+-   Change user with the following command.

 	```sudo su – oracle```